ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

       RUN_CMD_UTILS: 'mpirun -np 4'
       # Commands to run at the start of each workflow task.
       PRE_TASK_CMDS: '{ ulimit -a; }'

-   task_make_orog:
+      FIXaer: /path/to/FIXaer/files
+      FIXgsm: /path/to/FIXgsm/files
+      FIXlut: /path/to/FIXlut/files

       # Path to location of static input files used by the make_orog task
       FIXorg: path/to/FIXorg/files

-   task_make_sfc_climo:
       # Path to location of static surface climatology input fields used by sfc_climo_gen
       FIXsfc: path/to/FIXsfc/files

-   task_run_fcst:
-      FIXaer: /path/to/FIXaer/files
-      FIXgsm: /path/to/FIXgsm/files
-      FIXlut: /path/to/FIXlut/files
+      #Path to location of NaturalEarth shapefiles used for plotting
+      FIXshp: /Users/username/DATA/UFS/NaturalEarth

    data:
       # Used by setup.py to set the values of EXTRN_MDL_SOURCE_BASEDIR_ICS and EXTRN_MDL_SOURCE_BASEDIR_LBCS
       FV3GFS: /Users/username/DATA/UFS/FV3GFS

+..
+COMMENT: Check this section (above) with Natalie!

 The ``data:`` section of the machine file can point to various data sources that the user has pre-staged on disk.
 For example: